itisnajim/SocketIOUnity/README.md

 A Wrapper for [socket.io-client-csharp](https://github.com/doghappy/socket.io-client-csharp) to work with Unity, Supports socket.io server v2/v3/v4, and has implemented http polling and websocket.

+## Give a Star! ⭐
+Feel free to request an issue on github if you find bugs or request a new feature.
+If you find this useful, please give it a star to show your support for this project.

 ## Supported Platforms
 💻 PC/Mac, 🍎 iOS, 🤖 Android

-Other platforms(including the Editor) have not been tested or/and not working!
+Other platforms(including the Editor) have not been tested or/and may not work!

 ## Example
 ![Example](https://github.com/itisnajim/SocketIOUnity/blob/main/Samples~/example.gif?raw=true)